 - All children will need to have (1) an updated Health Appraisal Form (within 6 months for children under one year of age and within 1 year for children one and older) and (2) an updated Emergency Contact Form (within 6 months) before coming to PIC.
 All vaccine information must be entered on the Health Appraisal Form, and the form needs to be signed and dated by your medical provider.
 No child may come to PIC without these updated forms.
-The forms are available on PIC's website. - The importance of open and honest communication between parents/guardians and PIC cannot be overstated during this time.
+The forms are available on PIC's website. - COVID-19 vaccination must be reported to Deb Green and Jessica Carter, with a copy of the individual's vaccination card or with documentation of the vaccination on a doctor's Health Appraisal Form. - The importance of open and honest communication between parents/guardians and PIC cannot be overstated during this time.
 For the health and safety of our full community, we ask that you notify PIC if your child, or family member is diagnosed with COVID-19 so that we can perform proper contact tracing and mitigation of our facilities if necessary.
 This information will also allow us to keep track of any potential trends in COVID-19 infection that impact PIC.
 Please contact Deb Green at dgreen@parentinfantcenter.org and Jessica Carter at jcarter@parentinfantcenter.org.